SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/route-53-resolver-security.md

 DNS Firewall is a feature of Route 53 Resolver and doesn't require any additional Resolver setup to use.

-## Log Types
+## Log types

 The Amazon Route 53 Resolver Security app uses:
 * [Route 53 Resolver query log](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resolver-query-logs-example-json.html)
 * [DNS Resolver Firewall Log](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/firewall-resolver-query-logs-configuring.html)

 If you aren't using DNS Resolver Firewall, the Amazon Route 53 Resolver Security app can still provide security insights from your [resolver query logs](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resolver-query-logs-example-json.html), but data specific to the DNS Resolver Firewall data will not populate in the corresponding panels.

-## Collect Logs for the Amazon Route 53 Resolver Security App
+## Collect Logs for the Amazon Route 53 Resolver Security app

 This topic has instructions for collecting logs for the Amazon Route 53 Resolver Security app.